 It shall be the duty of the tanning facility owner to ensure that each customer utilizing the tanning facility is of legal age to do so.
-The tanning facility licensee shall be held responsible for the use of the tanning facility by anyone under 18 years of age who does not submit a consent form as prescribed in § 3003D of this title.
+The tanning facility owner shall be held responsible for the use of the tanning facility by any minor pursuant to § 3003D of this title.

 § 3007D Penalties.

-Notwithstanding any other provision of Delaware law, a licensee who violates § 3003D of this title shall be guilty of a violation and shall be fined $250 for the first offense, $500 for the second offense and $1,000 for the third and all subsequent offenses.
+Notwithstanding any other provision of Delaware law, an owner who violates this chapter shall be guilty of a violation and shall be fined $250 for the first offense, $500 for the second offense and $1,000 for the third and all subsequent offenses.

 § 3008D Promulgation.